hexchat/documentation/faq.rst

 --------------------------------------------------------------------------------------------------

-If you get this error when trying to load a Perl or Python script, it means the plugin for running those scripts isn't loaded.
+If you get this error when trying to load a Perl or Python script, it means the plugin or language for running those scripts isn't loaded.

+On Unix:
+- Install the packages including these plugins (i.e. hexchat-perl) and perl.
+- When building yourself check ./configure output and install devel packages.

+On Windows
--  The Perl and Python plugins come with HexChat in the same archive.
+- Select the plugins in the installer.
--  During ./configure, it will check for Perl and Python libraries and headers, you should check if it failed there.
--  The addons directory can be found by issuing the shell command > hexchat -p
--  All *.so files are auto-loaded at startup (*.dll on Windows).
--  If you downloaded a binary package, maybe the packager decided to exclude the Perl or Python plugins.
+- Install the language linked on our downloads page.

 How do I play sound files on certain events?
 --------------------------------------------